-This shredded carrot salad with raisins and pineapple is the perfect addition to all your summer fun.
+Shredded carrot salad with raisins and pineapple is the perfect addition to all your summer fun.
 The delicious crunch of the carrots combined with the sweet pineapple and tartness of the lemon, gives you a recipe that is reminiscent of what grandma used to make.

 Carrot Raisin Salad

 Yes, I know you can buy carrots already shredded at the grocery store.
 Its so easy to grab a little bag of pre-done carrots and it works in a pinch for uniformity and ease.

-For carrots, I like to use the side typically for cheese – it’s the shape and size piece that my family seems to enjoy and matches the store kind pretty well.
+- To shred carrots, I like to use the side typically for cheese – it’s the shape and size piece that my family seems to enjoy and matches the store kind pretty well.

 How to Shred Carrots

-To begin, peel your carrots and cut the top off.
+- To begin, peel your carrots and cut the top off.

-I also like to cut a small part off the bottom (pointed) end, so I have something flat to start against the grater.
+- I also like to cut a small part off the bottom (pointed) end, so I have something flat to start against the grater.
 If your carrot is really long or really thin, cut it in half crosswise, so you have a stiffer piece to work with.